linode/docs/docs/applications/big-data/how-to-install-and-configure-a-redis-cluster-on-ubuntu-1604.md

     >\o/ All tests passed without errors!

-4. Repeat installation for all servers to be part of the cluster.
+4. Repeat installation for each and every server that will be part of the cluster.

 ## Configure Master and Slave Nodes
 This guide manually connects each master and slave across three Linodes.
 Consider using [tmux](https://github.com/tmux/tmux) for management of multiple terminal windows.